 You’re here because you hate recruiters, right?
 Let’s face it.
 Recruiters are not the most popular people on Earth.
-Heck, I experienced this first-hand because I used to be a technology recruiter in Washington DC.
+Heck, James a member of our resume writing team experienced this first-hand because he used to be a technology recruiter in Washington DC.

 In fact, many recruiters have a terrible reputation among job candidates, often deservedly so.
 The recruiting industry has a fairly low barrier to entry, making it an easily attainable first job for recent college graduates with minimal experience or people just lacking general work experience.

 The low barrier to entry makes it quite easy for unqualified recruiters to get into the industry, begin pestering you with phone calls, emails and unsolicited crap, giving the fantastic recruiters out there a bad name.
 Because if you get a call from one recruiter who doesn’t know right from left, up from down and Java from .NET, your likely to think all recruiters are the same way.

 Trust me when we say, there are excellent recruiters in the industry that will blow you away.
 However, there are also a high number of recruiters who really don’t know up from down.
 So let’s go over the different reasons why you hate recruiters and how we can find the good recruiters, using this list.
 Let’s jump into the scenarios and what truly causes the hate for recruiters.